Risk vs. Reward: Is your business properly protected for the open road?

 • Uninsured Motorist coverage protects you if you're in an accident with an at-fault driver who doesn't carry liability insurance.

-• Comprehensive coverage addresses all damage to a vehicle, including acts of nature, theft, and vandalism
+• Comprehensive coverage addresses all damage to a vehicle, including acts of nature, theft, and vandalism.

 • Hired Auto Liability coverage protects your business from claims for injuries and damage to individuals and property caused by a vehicle that you rent (<12 months).

-What vehicles does Business Auto Insurance cover?
+What vehicles does Commercial Auto Insurance cover?

 • Cars